foxdonut/meiosis-examples/examples/tutorial/lessons/01-hello-world-mithril.md

 ### Our First Example

+The DOM element into which we want to render could be `document.body`.
+However, I will use an HTML file with an element inside of it.
+The element that has the `app` id and can be retrieved using `document.getElementById("app")`.
+The reason I am using an HTML file is that this enables you to render other things on the page, and have your app (or multiple apps) occupy specific places on the page.

+To produce the vnode for our message, we can simply use `m("h1", "Hello, world")`.
+This will render `<h1>Hello, world</h1>`.

-Here is the code to render a message onto the page:
+Here is the code to render the message onto the page:

 @flems mithril/01-hello-world.js,app.html mithril

-Notice that the `element` into which we render is the element that has the `app` id.
-You can see this element in the `app.html` file.
-This file represents our HTML page.
+Notice that `app.html` contains the `element` into which we render, and `m(...)` produces the vnode.
+These are the two arguments that we pass to `m.render`.

 ![The Render Function](01-hello-world-01.svg)

-You can also use `document.body` as the element.
-The reason I am using an HTML file with an element inside it is that this enables you to render other things on the page, and have your app (or multiple apps) occupy specific places on the page.

 ### Exercises